mdhasanuzzamanbp/commercial-retail-site-due-diligence-wake-county/README.md

 The resulting weighted scores were used to establish the relative priority of the candidate parcels.

-## Final Priority Ranking — 22 Candidate Parcels
+## Table 3: Final Priority Ranking — 22 Candidate Parcels

 | Rank | Parcel ID | Area (acres) | Land Use | Creek | Road | Flood | Wetland | Total Score | Weighted Score | Priority | Township | Year Built |
 |---:|---:|---:|---|---:|---:|---:|---:|---:|---:|---|---|---:|